MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-excel-featured-tables.md

     - Importantly, rows that contain “Orange” or “County” but don’t start with them aren't returned.

 - Power BI returns at most 100 row suggestions for each cell.
-- Some symbols are not supported.
+- Some symbols aren't supported.
-- Setting or updating the featured table is not supported in the XMLA endpoint
+- Setting or updating the featured table isn't supported in the XMLA endpoint
 - Excel files with a data model can be used to publish featured tables.
-Load the data into Power BI desktop and then publish the featured table.
+Load the data into Power BI Desktop and then publish the featured table.
-- Changing the Table name, Row Label, or Key Column the featured table may impact Excel users with linked cells to rows in the table.
+- Changing the Table name, Row Label, or Key Column in the featured table may impact Excel users with linked cells to rows in the table.
 - Excel shows when the data was retrieved from the Power BI dataset.
 This time isn't necessarily the time that the data was refreshed in Power BI, or the time of the most recent data point in a dataset.
 For example, say a dataset in Power BI was refreshed a week ago, but the underlying source data was a week old when the refresh happened.
 The actual data would be two weeks old, but Excel would show data retrieved as the date/time at which the data was pulled into Excel.
 - See [Considerations and limitations](service-excel-featured-tables.md#considerations-and-limitations) in the article "Access Power BI featured tables in Excel" for other Excel considerations.